LinnStrument Frequently Asked Questions

 Q: Where can I try out a LinnStrument?

 A: You can see our current dealer list by clicking the Store/Dealers menu -> Dealer List.
-If your local dealer doesn't have LinnStrument, please ask them to place an order with us, or try it out by buying one on our online store and if you don't like it, send it back for a full refund.
+If your local dealer doesn't have LinnStrument, please ask them to place an order with us, or try it out by buying one on our online store and if you don't like it, send it back within 60 days for a full refund.
 It's really no problem; we realize that's the only way for many to try it out.
-Or, email me (Roger) at email@example.com and there's a good chance of a LinnStrument owner in your area who would be willing to show you his.
+Or, email me (Roger) at firstname.lastname@example.org and there's a good chance of a LinnStrument owner in your area who would be willing to show you his.

 Q: Can you help me decide between the larger LinnStrument model or the smaller LinnStrument 128 model?